braboj/tutorial-testing/README.md

 - Is the product API covering the requirements by the client?
 - Is the product more performant than previous releases or competiors?
 - Is the software secure to be used in trusted enviromnents?
-- Is the software robus enough to handle large amount of data?
+- Is the software robust enough to handle large amount of data?

 ### Testing techniques